 Whether you are navigating betrayal, feeling emotionally disconnected, or struggling to feel understood by your partner, couples therapy can help you slow down, understand what is happening beneath the surface, and begin rebuilding connection in a more secure way.

-I’m Zoe Spears, a Licensed Marriage and Family Therapist based in Los Angeles, offering online couples therapy across California.
+I’m Zoe Spears, a Licensed Marriage and Family Therapist based in Sawtelle in Los Angeles, offering online couples therapy across California.
 I work with couples who feel caught in painful cycles that leave them feeling gridlocked, overwhelmed and drained and help you to find your way out.

 Signs It Might Be Time for Couples Therapy